gridly-spreadsheet-CMS/gridly-ue5.5-plugin/README.md

 After you're done translating, you can import translations for all target cultures back to project with just a single click.

 ![Import from Gridly](Documentation/ImportGridly.png)

+### Downloading Source Changes
+Adding change here example.
+The **Download Source Changes** feature allows you to pull source string modifications from Gridly into Unreal Engine 5.
+This feature downloads source strings from Gridly per namespace, generates CSV files for each string table, and **automatically imports them into UE5's localization manifests**.
+ **Important**: This feature modifies source strings in your localization files.
+Review all changes before committing to version control.
+### Creating New String Tables from Gridly
+The **Download Source Changes** feature also supports creating new string tables directly from Gridly data.
+To create a new string table:
+1. **Set path for the new string tables**: You have to set a path in the plugin settings where the new string tables will be saved.
+2. **Enable Combined Namespace ID**: This feature only works when the "Use Combined Namespace Id" setting is enabled in the plugin settings.
+3. **Create a Path in Gridly**: Create a new path in your Grid.
+The path name will become the string table name in UE5.
+4. **Set Record ID Format**: Use the format `"StringTableName,Key"` for your record IDs, where:
+   - `StringTableName` is the desired name of your string table (must match the path name)
+   - `Key` is the unique identifier for the text entry
+   - Example: `"B_table,button_text"` or `"MainMenu,start_button"`
+5. **Organize Records**: Place all records that should belong to the same string table under the same path in Gridly.
+6. **Download Changes**: Use the "Download Source Changes" feature to automatically create the string table and import the entries.
+7. **Gather Text**: Use the Gather Text feature in the localization dashboard to gather content in the localization dashboard.
+**Example Setup**:
+- Gridly Path: `B_table`
+- Record IDs: `"B_table,button_text"`, `"B_table,title_text"`, `"B_table,description"`
+- Result: Creates a string table named `B_table` with the specified entries **Note**: The string table name in UE5 will match exactly with your Gridly path name (no "StringTable_" prefix is added).

 ### Exporting Translations